 The Uptime Institute’s tier certification assigns ratings to data centers based on criteria for power, cooling, maintenance protocols, redundancy (i.e., duplicating critical components), and fault tolerance.

-At the same time, these ratings are agnostic to the specific technologies and vendors that are supplying the facilities.
-Therefore, data centers are assessed purely on their capabilities and not on which manufacturer they source their electrical systems and HVAC components from (e.g., Schneider Electric, Eaton, and Vertiv).
+At the same time, these ratings are agnostic to the specific technologies and vendors that are supplying equipment to the facilities.
+Therefore, data centers are assessed purely on their capabilities and not on which manufacturer they source their electrical systems and HVAC components from (e.g., Vertiv, Schneider Electric, and Eaton).

 How Do Data Centers Obtain a Tier Rating?

 Data center tier certification ratings are not a regulatory requirement, meaning they are optional.
 Therefore, not all data centers have an assigned tier.

 To attain a tier certification from the Uptime Institute for a data center facility, an operator is required to submit its site plans along with engineering and architectural specifications, referred to as the Tier Certification of Design Documents, for review by the Uptime Institute.
 Following this, the Uptime Institute’s team conducts an on-site inspection of the data center to evaluate its operations and ensure alignment with the submitted design documentation.
 After completing the review, the Uptime Institute then awards a corresponding rating to the facility.